 Government Student Loans

-Many students rely on federal government student loans to finance their education.
-These loans generally have low interest rates and some do not even require credit checks or collateral.
-Government loans also provide a variety of deferment options and extended repayment terms.
+About two-thirds of undergraduate and graduate students borrow to help pay for their college education.
+The majority of these students borrow from government student loan programs.
+These loans generally have low interest rates and do not require credit checks.
+Government loans also provide a variety of flexible deferment and repayment options.

 What are Government Student Loans?

 There are two main types of government student loans: federal education loans and state student loans.